railslove/kickerapp/README.md

 ==========

 A wonderful application to allow your team / company determine who plays best.
-It features a variation of infamous chess ranking algorythm [ELO](http://en.wikipedia.org/wiki/Elo_rating_system).
-The algoythm is changed, as we are allowing team and single player games.
+It features a variation of infamous chess ranking algorithm [ELO](http://en.wikipedia.org/wiki/Elo_rating_system).
+The algorithm is changed, as we are allowing team and single player games.

 Find a working installation at: http://kicker.railslove.com/